India to fast catch up as Bitcoin surges as key asset class

 According to Sumit Gupta, CEO and co-founder of cryptocurrency exchange 'CoinDCX', the market capitalisation of Crypto to $1 trillion is a strong testament that it is here to stay.

 "It has now classified itself as a macro asset class for investments that can't be ignored.
-It will further lead greater mainstream acceptance than ever before," Gupta told .
+It will further lead greater mainstream acceptance than ever before," Gupta told IANS.

 According to CoinDesk, some of those large investments have come from firms like technology firm MicroStrategy, which has scooped up more than 70,000 BTC with plans to buy more.